nebulabroadcast/nebula/README.md

 After initial setup, use `make install` to create symlinks for command line utilities and create your first user using `./manage.py adduser` command.

+During the setup, it is recommended to run `./manage.py run hub` and `./nebula.py` commands in GNU `screen` to see potential errors, but `make install` also creates `nebula` and `nebula-hub` systemd units (disabled by default), which you may use to run the software in production.

+:warning: *systemd units assume nebula is installed in /opt/nebula/*

+:warning: *nebula service waits 30 seconds before it is started by systemd*

+To view a nebula log in realtime, use `nxl` command.

 Need help?
 ----------